http://WhatisTaxed.com: Data-mining the Tax Code

 (Update: 28 times in 6 regulations for 2007)

-* Keep in mind that numbers shown on this graph are based on year 2004 regulations, and these numbers will slowly increase, possibly each year, as new rules are added by the Treasury.
-But in 2004, "domestic income", is only written 23 times (and found among only five regulations) in the entire Code of Federal Regulations.
-Four of these five regulations are found under Sec.
-861, and this code-word, "domestic income", is used specifically to demonstrate the regulation's income tax examples.
+* Numbers shown on this graph are based on year 2004 regulations.
+These numbers slowly increase as new rules are added by the Treasury.
+In 2004, "domestic income", was only written 23 times in five regulations, in the entire Code of Federal Regulations.
+Four of these five regulations (80%) are found under Sec.
+861, but this code-word, "domestic income", is only used to demonstrate the income tax examples.

 The Treasury doesn't seem to be too concerned with "domestic income."
-But, then... that would mean the only alternative source of income is foreign.
+But, then... that would mean the only alternative source is foreign income .

-So, how often is "foreign income" prescribed compared to "domestic income"?
+Tax Questions How often is "foreign income" prescribed, compared to "domestic income"?

 Which income are the tax regulations for?
 Foreign or domestic?

-The tax regulations are written primarily (approx. 98%) for "foreign income."
+Tax regulations are written almost entirely for (98%) those with "foreign income."
 Evidently, the Treasury Secretary takes a big interest in foreign items.

 Total written = 1042 foreign income + 23 domestic income = 1065